mindustry-ddns-net/FileStore/README.md

 - Other formats :

-  - Jackson : You can use one of the bindings like [xml](https://github.com/FasterXML/jackson-dataformat-xml) by passing the mapper with `Serializers.jackson(ObjectMapper)`.
+  - Jackson: You can use one of the bindings like [xml](https://github.com/FasterXML/jackson-dataformat-xml) by passing the mapper with `Serializers.jackson(ObjectMapper)`.

 ### Examples